gsriram-ucsd/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

-In this test, the p-value was very small, much smaller than our cutoff - we reject the null hypothesis.
+In this test, the p-value was 0.0, much smaller than our cutoff - we reject the null hypothesis.
 We have evidence to believe that the distribution of Cause Category when Demand Loss is missing is significantly different from when it is not missing.
 #### `CLIMATE.CATEGORY`
 - **Null:** The distribution of Climate Category is the same when `DEMAND.LOSS.MW` is missing, and when it is not.
 - **Alternate:** The distribution of Climate Category is different when `DEMAND.LOSS.MW` is missing, and when it is not.